axieinfinity/ronin-documentation/docs/node-operators/latest.md

 ---
-description: Upgrade node software to latest release.
+description: Latest versions of the node's software.
 ---

-# Upgrade a node
+# Latest version
-This page describes how to upgrade the software on your node to the latest version.
+This page describes how to get the latest version of the node's software.

 ## Ronin node
-Every Ronin upgrade is published on GitHub:
+Every Ronin node upgrade is published on GitHub:
 [https://github.com/axieinfinity/ronin/releases](https://github.com/axieinfinity/ronin/releases)

 To find the Docker image for each release, visit the links in the sections that follow.